Q. What qualification should a Supervisor have?

 The benefits of home educators being linked to a Home School Academy or Host School:

-The opportunity to receive graduation certificates from A.C.E.
-National Office when all requirements have been met.
+• The opportunity to receive graduation certificates from A.C.E.
+(S.A.) when all requirements have been met.

 All these aspects make it possible for parents to home school with confidence, knowing that they are part of a support structure that has the best interests of their children at heart.